 Almond flour vs. coconut flour

 Which flour do you prefer?
-Almond or coconut for baking?
-I’ve come to appreciate a mix of the two, but often use almond flour only due to a sensitivity to coconut in the family.
+Almond or coconut for keto baked goods?
+I've come to appreciate a mix of the two, but often use almond flour only due to a sensitivity to coconut in the family.

 What are your favorite Keto summer desserts lately?
-Or do you have any recipes you’d love to see have a low carb or keto makeover?
-I’m always up for a challenge so put those ideas in the comments below!
+Or do you have any recipes you'd love to see have a low carb or keto makeover?
+If you're loving lemon, these Keto Lemon Poppy Seed Muffins are pretty fabulous as well.
+I'm always up for a challenge so put those ideas in the comments below!

-I hope you try out this awesome lemon keto pound cake and enjoy it as much as I do!
+I hope you try out this awesome sugar-free lemon pound cake and enjoy it as much as I do!

 Pin the recipe here!